instadw/instadwell-blog/_posts/2026-2-04-top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026.md

 The Verdict: If you want to save ₹2,000/month, choose Marathahalli.
 If you want a slightly quieter life, choose Bellandur.

+If your office is closer to ITPL or Whitefield rather than the ORR, see our [Whitefield Metro-Connected Survival Guide](/blog/top-10-co-living-spaces-in-whitefield-and-metro-connected-survival-guide-2026) for east corridor options.

 ----------